 ObamaCare Coverage Summary

 Regardless of what you pay, ObamaCare greatly improves the health care industry including the minimum standards of what health insurance must cover.
 44 million Americans who currently do not have health insurance are projected to be covered under new health care law.
 Other coverage milestones include better preventive care, women’s health services, better care for seniors and expanded coverage of our nations poorest.
 The sheer number of new reforms, many of which you don’t hear much about, can be a little overwhelming.
 Please take a look for yourself by checking out our Summary of Provisions of the Patient Protection and Affordable Care Act or you can just learn more about the Benefits of ObamaCare.

 A Summary of Health Insurance Exchanges / Marketplaces

-The new health care law makes Health insurance available to most uninsured low and middle income individuals through a health insurance exchange also known as a health insurance marketplace.
+The new health care law makes Health insurance available to most uninsured low and middle-income individuals through a health insurance exchange also known as a health insurance marketplace.
 The exchanges are state or federally run online marketplaces where customers can shop for affordable quality health insurance.
-Starting on November 15th, 2014 small businesses with less than 100 full-time employees can also use the exchange to purchase insurance for their employees starting November 2014 (the small business marketplace is called the SHOP exchange).
+Since November 15th, 2014 small businesses with less than 100 full-time employees can also use the exchange to purchase insurance for their employees (the small business marketplace is called the SHOP exchange).
 Small businesses can earn tax breaks for up to 35% of premiums (amount subject to change and based on factors such as profits and full-time equivalent employees).
 The Health Insurance Marketplace is closed outside of open enrollment.
-Open enrollment 2015 runs from November 15th, 2014 to February 15th, 2015.
+Open enrollment 2016 ran from November 1st, 2015 to January 31st, 2016.
 Consumers can switch plans, enroll, apply for cost assistance, or verify information during the next open enrollment.
 Open Enrollment for 2017 will begin November 1st, 2016.

 (ObamaCare Summary Image is public domain)